WildCodeSchool/java-tariff-manager/curriculum/blocks/3_Advanced_Java/content.md

 ### What will Students learn?

-* Inheritance, Abstract Classes and Interfaces, Polymorphism
+* Advanced Structures in Java: Collections, Data Structures
+* Loops, Conditions for Java <8 and newer versions
-* Read and Write files with Java File I/O
+* Streams and Lambdas
-* Abstract Programming with Generics
+* Little Helpers: Lombok

 ### How will Students learn?